BusAI-Self-Driving-Car/Memory-Management-Chatbot/CHANG_LOG.md

-5/25:
+## 5/25:

-Task 0: bug fix
+### Task 0: bug fix

-remove "delete _chatBot".
+remove "delete \_chatBot".

-There is no need to over free memory here.
-The pointer is parsed in and should be deleted in the orginal class where it was created.
+There is no need to free memory once again here.
+The pointer is parsed in and should be deleted in the original class where it was created.

-5/26:
+## 5/26:

-Task 1: unique_ptr
+### Task 1: unique_ptr

-In chatgui.h file, I converted the raw pointer _chatLogic , to std::unique_ptr;
+In chatgui.h file, I converted the raw pointer \_chatLogic , to `std::unique_ptr`;

-in chatgui.cpp file also, I changed it to std::uniqu_ptr using std::make_unique and made necessary changes in the destructor.
+in chatgui.cpp file also, I changed it to `std::uniqu_ptr` using `std::make_unique` and made necessary changes in the destructor.

 But then I'm getting the following error while compiling: